 School Attendance and the Law

-Under section 7 of the Education Act 1996, parents are responsible for ensuring their child (from age 5 to age 16) receives efficient full time education that is suitable to the child’s age, ability and aptitude and to any special educational needs the child
+Under section 7 of the Education Act 1996, parents are responsible for ensuring their child (of statutory school age) receives efficient full time education that is suitable to the child’s age, ability and aptitude and to any special educational needs the child

 may have.
-This can be through regular school attendance or through elective home education (EHE)
+This can be through regular school attendance or otherwise.

 Parents who fail to ensure their children attend school regularly without good reason could:-

-- Receive a Penalty Notice Fine of £60 per parent per pupil
+- Receive a Penalty Notice Fine of £60 per parent per child

 - Be prosecuted in the magistrate’s court and be fined up to £1,000